eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 design principles is crucial.
 These principles, rooted in the regulatory framework and enriched by industry best practices, will serve as fundamental guidelines.
-This approach ensures compliance with requirements emphasising User-centricity, privacy, security, and cross-border interoperability.
+This approach ensures compliance with requirements emphasising User-centricity, accessibility, privacy, security, and cross-border interoperability.
 It demonstrates a commitment to both regulatory alignment and excellence in the EUDI Wallet architecture's design.

 #### 4.2.1 User-centricity

 The EUDI Wallet ecosystem prioritises User-centricity as a core design principle.
 This means placing User needs and experience at the forefront of every design decision.
 The Wallet Unit should be intuitive and easy to use, with seamless integration into existing use cases.
-Users should have full control over their attributes and privacy, with transparent information about what attributes are being presented and to whom.
+Wallet Units make it easy for Users to exercise their legal rights to full control over their attributes and privacy, with transparent information about what attributes are being presented and to whom.
 Additionally, the Wallet Unit should be accessible and inclusive, catering to Users with varying technical backgrounds and abilities.
 By prioritising User-centricity, the EUDI Wallet ecosystem fosters trust and encourages widespread adoption, ultimately achieving its goal of empowering Users with secure and convenient digital identity management.

+#### 4.2.2 Accessibility

+Regarding the accessibility of Wallet Units for Users, it is essential to ensure that these digital tools are inclusive by design and fully aligned with the applicable European legal and technical frameworks on accessibility.
+The same applies to any other User-facing component of the EUDI Wallet ecosystem, such as websites and User authentication methods of PID Providers and Attestation Providers, registries (see [Section 3.17](#317-registrars), et cetera).
+This is not only a matter of legal compliance but also a fundamental component of ensuring equal access, User trust, and widespread adoption across all segments of the population, including persons with disabilities.

+For more information, please refer to [Chapter 8](#8-accessibility).

-#### 4.2.2 Interoperability
+#### 4.2.3 Interoperability

 The EUDI Wallet ecosystem prioritises interoperability as a core design principle.
 This ensures a Wallet Unit functions seamlessly across borders within